Last update: 04.10.2021 - older versions

 Spectrum and content regulation is divided between the Council for Radio and Television Broadcasting (content) and the Czech Telecommunication Office (spectrum).

-The main document for electronic communication regulation is the Act.
-No. 127/2005 Coll.
-On Electronic Communications.
-This document explains spectrum regulation in the Czech Republic and is the National Table of Frequency Allocation (NTFA) which allocates the frequency bands to particular radio communication services and describes the general conditions for frequency use.
+The principal document for electronic communication regulation is the Act.
+No. 127/2005 Coll. on Electronic Communications, was amended in 2021 by the Act.
+No. 374/2021 Coll.
+This document explains spectrum regulation in the Czech Republic represented by the National Table of Frequency Allocation (NTFA) which allocates the frequency bands to particular radio communication services and describes the general conditions for frequency use.
+Detailed information about NTFA is available here: https://www.ctu.cz/narodni-kmitoctova-tabulka

 The company RTI cz operates its own e-shop with a DAB+ receiver (www.radiodab.cz)